DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-intro.rst

       FOLLOW(13) // follows sequence 13 again… forever

-Note a SEQUENCE is exactly the same as an AUTOMATION except that it does NOT appear in the EngineDriver app.
+Note a SEQUENCE is exactly the same as an AUTOMATION except that it does NOT appear in the throttle.

 When the Command Station is powered up or reset, EX-RAIL starts operating at the beginning of the file.
 For this sequence we need to set a loco address and start the sequence: